mvolkmann/blog/src/flutter.md

 The starting point of the app is the file `lib/main.dart`.
 This defines the `main` function that all Dart apps must have.

+To avoid committing generated files to a Git repository, add `/android` and `/ios` to the provided `.gitignore` file.

 ## Linting

 Flutter apps provide default code linting.